If you’ve recently been made redundant, or lost your job mid-way through the tax year, you could be eligible for a refund from the taxman.

 If you’re claiming Universal Credit

-Are there any time limits to claim a tax refund?
+Are there any time limits to claim a tax refund after losing my job?

 Yes, you must claim your tax refund within four years from the end of the tax year in which you overpaid.
 If you don’t make your claim within this period, you won’t be able to get a tax rebate, even if you’re owed a considerable sum.